bw0rth/pync/docs/source/getting-started.rst

 Talking To Servers
 ------------------
-Using this same idea of redirecting input and output, you can send messages to servers and wait for a response.
+By piping input to **pync**, you can pass messages to all kinds of servers.

 Send a GET request to a HTTP server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^